A samp mortar is a tool for grinding dried corn (maize.) The resultant ground cornmeal product would be called “samp.”

 You worked the device like a piston, with whatever you’d hung the pounder on acting as a spring to lift it back up for you to ease the work.
 Still, it could take half a day to grind up half a bushel of corn into cornmeal.

-They were used in Canada and in America.
-Some small towns would make a public one for everyone in the public square.
+They were used in Canada and in the United States.
+Some small towns would make a public one for everyone to use in the public square.